Samuel-Tefera/Samuel-Tefera/README.md

 - I'm currently second year software enginnering student at Wachemo University.
 - Deeply passionate about problem-solving, innovation, and the incredible potential of AI.
-- Constantly seeking new challenges and pushing the bounderies of what's possible, I'm dedicated to honing my skills and expanding my knowledge in the ever-evolving field of software development from building robust application to exploring cutting-edge AI algorithms.
-- As a lifelong learner, I'm exploring new tools, framework, and methodologies to enhance my skills set and deliver high-quality software.

 <!--## My Articles-->